-where $\{\eta_t\}$ are $i.i.d.$ normal, Laplace or Student’s $t_3$ random variables. $\{\eta_t\}$ are standardized with mean zero and $\var(\eta_t)=1$ to evaluate the G-QMLE $\widetilde{\bm \theta}_n$, while $\{\eta_t\}$ are standardized with median zero and $E(|\eta_t|)=1$ to evaluate the E-QMLE $\widehat{\bm \theta}_n$.
-The sample size is set to $n = 500$ or 1000, with 1000 replications for each sample size.
-Tables \ref{tableG-QMLE} and \ref{tableE-QMLE} report the biases, empirical standard deviations (ESDs) and asymptotic standard deviations (ASDs) of $\widetilde{\bm \theta}_n$ and $\widehat{\bm \theta}_n$ respectively for different innovation distributions and sample sizes.
-We can see that, as the sample size increases, most of the biases, ESDs and ASDs of both estimators $\widetilde{\bm \theta}_n$ and $\widehat{\bm \theta}_n$ become smaller, and the ESDs get closer to the corresponding ASDs.
-In terms of the G-QMLE $\widetilde{\bm \theta}_n$ in Table \ref{tableG-QMLE}, ESDs and ASDs increase as the distribution of $\eta_t$ gets more heavy-tailed.
-This is as expected since the G-QMLE reduces to the MLE if $\eta_t$ follows the normal distribution and the G-QMLE gets less efficient as the tail of $\{\eta_t\}$ becomes heavier.
+Table \ref{tableE-QMLE} reports the biases, empirical standard deviations (ESDs), and asymptotic standard deviations (ASDs) of $\widehat{\bm \theta}_n$ and $\widetilde{\bm \theta}_n$ for different innovation distributions and sample sizes.
+We find that as the sample size increases, most of the biases, ESDs, and ASDs of both estimators $\widehat{\bm \theta}_n$ and $\widetilde{\bm \theta}_n$ become smaller, and the ESDs become closer to the corresponding ASDs.
+For the E-QMLE $\widehat{\bm \theta}_n$, the ESDs and ASDs of the scale-type estimators $\widehat{\omega}_n$ and $\widehat{\beta}_n$ increase as the distribution of $\eta_t$ becomes more heavy tailed, while those of the location-type estimator $\widehat{\alpha}_n$ are smallest for the Laplace distribution.
+The mixed performance of the E-QMLE is probably because the heavier tail of $\{\eta_t\}$ makes the E-QMLE less efficient, but it becomes more efficient as it reduces to the MLE, if $\eta_t$ follows the Laplace distribution.
+For the G-QMLE $\widetilde{\bm \theta}_n$, the ESDs and ASDs increase as the distribution of $\eta_t$ becomes more heavy tailed.
+This is expected, because the G-QMLE reduces to the MLE if $\eta_t$ follows the normal distribution, and the G-QMLE becomes less efficient as the tail of $\{\eta_t\}$ becomes heavier.
 Note that if $\eta_t$ follows the Student's $t_3$ distribution, then $E(\eta_t^4)=\infty$ and the G-QMLE is not applicable, which results in the inferior performance of the G-QMLE in this case.
-Moreover, for the E-QMLE $\widehat{\bm \theta}_n$ in Table \ref{tableE-QMLE}, ESDs and ASDs of scale-type estimators $\widehat{\omega}_n$ and $\widehat{\beta}_n$ increase as the distribution of $\eta_t$ gets more heavy-tailed, while that of location-type estimator $\widehat{\alpha}_n$ are smallest for the Laplace distribution.
-The mixed performance of the E-QMLE is probably because the heavier tail of $\{\eta_t\}$ makes the E-QMLE less efficient while the E-QMLE gets more efficient as it reduces to the MLE if $\eta_t$ follows the Laplace distribution.
+Similar observations can be found for other innovation distributions in the Supplementary Material.